nanomsg/mangos-v1/README.md

 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](https://godoc.org/github.com/go-mangos/mangos)
 [![Go Report Card](https://goreportcard.com/badge/github.com/go-mangos/mangos)](https://goreportcard.com/report/github.com/go-mangos/mangos)

-package mangos is an implementation in pure Go of the SP ("Scalable Protocols") protocols.
+Package mangos is an implementation in pure Go of the SP ("Scalability Protocols") messaging system.
 This makes heavy use of go channels, internally, but it can operate on systems that lack support for cgo.
-It has no external dependencies.

 The reference implementation of the SP protocols is available as [nanomsg&trade;](http://www.nanomsg.org); there is also an effort to implement